What is HHW

 What about latex paint?

+Latex paint is accepted at the PaintCare drop-off locations but not at the Waste Commission of Scott County's HHW Facility.
 The good news is latex and other water-based paints are not hazardous.
 That means you don’t need to make a trip to a special facility to dispose of it.
 Just remove the lid from the can and let the paint dry out.
 This will take a few days.
 Once it has dried, you can place the can in your regular trash bin with other waste for disposal.

 I have something I’m not sure should go in the trash, but it is not on the list.
 What do I do?